openphotogrammetry/colmap-cl/README.md

 --------------------------
 ### How can I specify which of my GPUs that COLMAP-CL should use?

-In the original CUDA COLMAP, the `gpu_index` field is used to specify which CUDA devices should be used for processing.
-This same field is used in COLMAP-CL, but with a small difference due to the Platform/Device scheme for referencing OpenCL devices.
+In the original CUDA COLMAP, the `gpu_index` field can be used to specify which CUDA devices should be used for processing.
+This same field can be used in COLMAP-CL, but with a small difference due to the Platform/Device scheme for referencing OpenCL devices.
 In COLMAP-CL, your `gpu_index` should be computed by multiplying the platform index by 1000, and adding the device index, i.e. `gpu_index` = *platform* \*1000 + *device*.
 Both the platform and device indexes start from zero, and can be determined from the `clinfo` command output.

 Multiple GPUs can be specified with a comma-separated list.
 For example, if you want COLMAP-CL to use both the first device of the first platform, and the second device of the second platform, you would set `gpu_index` to the value `0,1001`.